 About

-I am a CS PhD student at Stanford, advised by Chelsea Finn, and a research intern at Physical Intelligence (Pi).
+I am a CS PhD student at Stanford, advised by Chelsea Finn, and a researcher at Physical Intelligence (Pi).
 Previously, I worked with Yuke Zhu and Jim Fan at NVIDIA Research.
 I received my Bachelor’s degree in CS from USC, advised by Joseph J. Lim and Youngwoon Lee.

 I am broadly interested in robot learning.
 My research goal is to create general-purpose robots that seamlessly perform complex, long-horizon tasks in our daily lives — from homes to factories, handling both the tedious and the dangerous.
 I am drawn to developing simple methods that scale well with compute and data.